NovaBACKUP Data Protection Blog

 DR-Image-Destination-Step-8

-You will want to create a Full backup and in most cases the image type should be Used sectors.
-You also have the option to compress the backup, verify the backup after it is complete and set up the encryption settings to encrypt your image backup.
+You will want to create a Full backup and in most cases, the image type should be Used sectors.
+You also have the option to compress the backup, verify the backup after it is complete, and set up the encryption settings to encrypt your image backup.
 Once you have made your selections click Next.

-Next, you will select the type of schedule you want to setup for your image backup.
+Next, you will select the type of schedule you want to set up for your image backup.
 You can choose One Time or create a schedule for your image backups.
 For many users, monthly or even quarterly image backups are adequate.
 Then you would just need to setup file backups to run in between your image backups.

 Now you can select a Job Name for your image backup.
-Just click the down arrow to launch Windows Explorer, enter the File name and click the Save button.
+Just click the down arrow to launch Windows Explorer, enter the File name, and click the Save button.

 DR-Name-Step-9